Meet Christopher Boulton

 Communication and Cultural Studies

 Boulton began his career at Mister Rogers' Neighborhood, then taught documentary film production in Ecuador before returning to write and produce for Travel Channel, CourtTV (now TruTV) and Discovery Channel.
-He co-wrote and co-produced Not Just a Game: Power, Politics, & American Sports and has taken students to make documentaries in Ecuador, Morocco and Thailand.
+He co-wrote and co-produced Not Just a Game: Power, Politics, & American Sports and has taken students to make documentaries in Ecuador, Morocco, Thailand and Mexico.

 For more on Boulton’s research, travel courses, and film and TV work, please see his online portfolio.